Looking for the best Athens restaurants? You’ve come to the right place!

 Where: Falirou 10, Athina 117 42, Greece

 Mani Mani is undoubtedly one of the best restaurants in Athens.
 Loved by locals and tourists alike, Mani Mani brings unique flavors to the Athens restaurant scene.

 The eatery focuses on delicacies from the Mani region of Peloponnese, Greece.
 Enjoy wines from Laconia, cheese from Gythio, and meats from Areopolis as you take your taste buds on an adventure across the country.

 Where: Pirronos 5, Athina 116 36, Greece

-Since its opening in 1996, Spondi has been an important face on the Athenian fine dining scene.
+Spondi has been an important face on the Athenian fine dining scene since its opening in 1996.
 The proud owner of two Michelin stars, Spondi regularly appears on shortlists of the best restaurants in the world.

 There is an extensive selection of Greek, French, and Italian wines on the menu.
-A resident Sommelier can help you decide upon the perfect pairing for your dish.
+A resident Sommelier can help you decide upon the perfect wine choice for your dish.

 Where: Chatzigianni Mexi 2, Athina 115 28